-\textbf{Outline of the proofs.} We closely follow the strategy of Lacey in proving Theorem \ref{thm:mainSH} and Theorem \ref{thm:sparseF}, but in our case we do not have all the necessary ingredients at our disposal.
-Consequently, we have to first prove the $L^p$ improving property of the operator $A_r$ on $\H^n$ and then use it to prove the corresponding continuity property.
-We observe that, in the case of the Heisenberg group, the Fourier multipliers are not scalar but operators and hence the proofs become more involved.
+\textbf{Outline of the proofs.} We closely follow the strategy of Lacey in proving Theorem \ref{thm:mainSH}, but in our case we do not have all the necessary ingredients at our disposal.
+Consequently, we have to first prove the $ L^p-L^q$ estimates of the operator $A_r$ on $\H^n$ and then use them to prove the corresponding continuity property of the difference $ A_1f-A_1 \tau_y f$ where now $ \tau_y f(x) = f(xy^{-1}) $ is the right translation by $ y^{-1} $ on the Heisenberg group.
+We observe that, in the case of the Heisenberg group, the Fourier multipliers are not scalars but operators and hence the proofs become more involved.
 These results are new and have their own interest.
-Finally, we will use the continuity property to prove the sparse bounds.
+Finally, we will prove the sparse bounds.
 We will have to modify appropriately the approach of Lacey, since we are in a non-commutative setting.
 This implies, in particular, that a metric has to be suitably chosen to make the Heisenberg group a space of homogeneous type.
-We also take advantage and present a full detailed proof of the sparse domination.
+In order to keep the paper self-contained, we present a full detailed proof of the sparse domination.
+Along the paper, we will be assuming that the functions $f, f_1$, and $f_2$ arising are non-negative, which we can always do without loss of generality.

-We emphasize that we can benefit from the results obtained for the lacunary case and with extra technical work we are able to prove the corresponding results for the full maximal function.

-\textbf{Structure of the paper.} Along the paper, we will be assuming that the functions $f$ and $g$ arising are non-negative, which we can always do without loss of generality.
-In Section \ref{sec:Lp} we give definitions and facts concerning the group Fourier transform on $\H^n$, the spectral description of the spherical means $A_r$, and we establish $ L^p-L^q $ estimates for these operators.
-In Section \ref{sec:continuity} we prove the continuity property of $ A_r f- A_r\tau_y f$, where now $ \tau_yf(x) =f(xy^{-1}) $ is the right translation operator.
-In Section \ref{sec:sparse} we establish the sparse bound and prove Theorem \ref{thm:mainSH} and in Section \ref{sec:bound} we deduce unweighted (Theorem \ref{thm:spherical}) and weighted boundedness properties of the lacunary maximal function.
-Finally, Section \ref{sec:full} is devoted to present the results for the full maximal function, in particular Theorems~\ref{thm:sparseF} and \ref{thm:LPQ}.
+\textbf{Structure of the paper.} In Section \ref{sec:Lp} we give definitions and facts concerning the group Fourier transform on $\H^n$, the spectral description of the spherical means $A_r$, and we establish $ L^p-L^q $ estimates for these operators.
+In Section \ref{sec:continuity} we prove the continuity property of $ A_r f- A_r\tau_y f.$ In Section \ref{sec:sparse} we establish the sparse bound and prove Theorem \ref{thm:mainSH} and in Section \ref{sec:bound} we deduce unweighted (Theorem \ref{thm:spherical}) and weighted boundedness properties of the lacunary maximal function.
+Finally, Section \ref{sec:full} is devoted to present the results for the full maximal function.